Welcome to the assembly guide. Take your time and mind the gap. (More pictures will be posted soon)

 The snugness of the dowel pins is important.
 They should be reasonably snug but not so tight that a light hammer strike won't seat them.

-Insert the 3/16 dowel pins into the corresponding small holes on the UPPER handguard pieces.
-You may need to lightly tap them in with a mallet or hammer.
+Insert the 1" 3/16 dowel pins into the corresponding small holes on the UPPER handguard pieces.
+Both Front and Mid.

 5